stats-ICCAT/iccat.pub.viz/README.md

 ```
 t1nc.viz.executive_summary.table.all.xlsx(T1[Species == "ALB" & YearC %in% 1994:2023], output_file = "./ALB_1994_2023.xlsx")
 ```
-> Executing the statement above will result in creating the `ALB_1994_2023.xlsx` file in the currently working directory for the session
+> Executing the statement above will result in creating the `ALB_1994_2023.xlsx` file in the current working directory for the session

 ![image](https://github.com/user-attachments/assets/d6c40a63-6aaa-46f5-9179-73d018873eba)